 5. Baking Soda and Salt

 Another simple step that you can do to take away hard debris is by mixing salt and baking soda.
-The step is pretty much the same with the vinegar and baking soda mixture.
+The step is pretty much the same as the vinegar and baking soda mixture.
 For the baking soda, you can simply pour a cup into the drain and wait for an hour.
 For the salt, you can either pour it into the sink with the baking soda or dilute it with boiling water and use it for the last step to rinse the baking soda.

 6. Drain Snake